tpavard/vue-cli-plugin-html-replace/README.md

 ### Multi-page mode

-In case you'd need to prevent patterns to be applied on some of your pages, you can specify either one of `excludes` or `includes` options.
-If both options are set, `excludes` will be ignored.
+In case you'd need to prevent patterns to be applied to some of your pages, you can specify either one of `excludes` or `includes` options.
+If both options are set, then `excludes` will be ignored.

-Each entries must be named after the key given for each page.
-These properties are optional and will be ignored if you're not building your app in multi-page mode, so all patterns would be applied to your templates.
+Each entry must be named after the key given for the corresponding page(s).
+These properties are optional and will be ignored when you're not building your app in multi-page mode.
+Thus all the patterns would be applied to your templates.

 ```javascript
 module.exports = {